Wall Street Analyst Upgrade Visa Inc. [V]. What else is Wall St. saying

 Visa’s executive management team will then host a live audio webcast beginning at 2:00 p.m.
 Pacific Time (5:00 p.m.
 Eastern Time) to discuss financial results and business highlights.

+Over the last 12 months, V stock rose by 17.44%.
+The one-year Visa Inc. stock forecast points to a potential upside of 11.1.
+The average equity rating for V stock is currently 1.90, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 6.57M shares, V reached a trading volume of 3087341 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $493.04 billion, with 2.06 billion shares outstanding and 1.61 billion shares in the current float.
+Compared to the average trading volume of 6.55M shares, V stock reached a trading volume of 4858168 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for V shares is $267.89 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on V stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.